omoyemiquadri/PC-properties/README.md

 # PC-properties
-A python script to check Computer Properties.
+A python script to check your Computer Properties with just a single click.